 When crafting a resolution, keep in mind the following criteria:

-- Attainable: Your goal should be easily achievable and practical and must include ample time for adjustment.
+- Attainable: Your goal should be easily achievable and practical and include ample time for adjustment.

 - Realistic: Each resolution should align with your values or beliefs to ensure success.